chtoucas/Narvalo.NET/docs/issues.md

 -----

 - Integrate publish-*.fsx into make.ps1.
-- There is a problem w/ dependency resolution for EDGE packages on myget.org.
+- I think there is a problem w/ dependency resolution for EDGE packages on myget.org.
+- Should we remove the EDGE suffix now that they always have a higher version?
 - Finish localization in french and english.

 Narvalo.Fx